What is Mindful Journaling & How to Get StartedWhat is Mindful Journaling & How to Get Started

 💡Tip: Set a five or ten-minute timer and see how many words you can get on the page.

 While building a mindful journaling practice might seem overwhelming, remember to start small and reward yourself for what you do.
-After adopting this practice, many practitioners have reported being more focused and positive, better handling negative thoughts and emotions, and enjoying the process.
+After adopting this practice, a lot of folks have reported being more focused and positive, better handling negative thoughts and emotions, and enjoying the process.

 No items found.